 Some scholars claimed that Marlowe was homosexual.
 They argue that homosexuality applied to sexual acts rather than sexual orientation or identity during the Elizabethan era.
 Rumors revolved around Marlowe’s homosexual activities were produced after his death.
 Some scholars even argue that Marlowe was not a homosexual at all.
 Though his works explore homosexual themes, there are no such historical facts proving his homosexuality.

 Arrest and Death

-Throughout his life, mostly due to the subject matter of some of his written material, Marlowe was rumoured to be an atheist.
-The tension built until he was finally arrested on May 20, 1593, on the charge of heresy.
-Oddly for the times, he was soon released by the court with the stipulation that he return regularly to report to an officer of the law.
+Marlowe’s arrest occurred on May 20, 1593, on the charge of being a heretic.
+Oddly for the times, he was soon released by the court with the stipulation that he returned regularly to report to an officer of the law.
 The normal penalty would warrant burning the offender at the stake, so Marlowe was extremely lucky.

-His freedom and good luck did not last long as he was killed ten days later by Ingram Frizer after a fight broke out in a lodging house.
+His freedom and good luck did not last long, as he was killed ten days later by Ingram Frizer after a fight broke out in a lodging house in Deptford, near London.
 Marlowe died instantly after being stabbed by Frizer in the forehead.
 Frizer was in the company of Nicholas Skeres and Robert Poley when the incident happened.
-The reason for the playwright’s death is not thought to be this simple though, some believe it was a result of his service as an alleged spy or perhaps to the previous charge of atheism.
+The reason for the playwright’s death is not thought to be this simple, though; some believe it was a result of his involvement with the secret service or perhaps to the previous charge of atheism.

 After his death, some of Marlowe’s other works were published, with Tamburlaine being his last work in 1590.

 The most crucial information about Marlowe’s death was never committed to paper.
 Hence the full details of his death will never be known.
 However, there are a few theories regarding his murder.
 These include:

 - Audrey Walsingham arranged for Marlowe to be murdered, being jealous of the relationship between her husband and Marlowe.

 - His murder was an accidental incident.
 Frizer and Skeres were actually pressuring him to repay the money he owed them.